ineffably/vibe-space-shooter/memory-bank/activeContext.md

 ## Learnings and Insights

+- The player respawn sequence requires special handling in these key areas:
+  - Entity update functions need to work properly even when the entity is "inactive"
+  - Using state machines for managing entity lifecycle states is effective
+  - When an entity is "destroyed" in-game but should respawn, hiding rather than destroying it is essential
+  - Random respawn times add tension and unpredictability to the gameplay
+  - Visual feedback during invulnerability helps communicate game state to the player
+  - Clearing active projectiles on respawn prevents immediate self-damage
+  - Re-adding entities to the scene requires careful parent-child relationship management
 - Sound effects dramatically improve game feel and player feedback:
   - Shooting sounds create satisfaction when firing
   - Explosion sounds reinforce visual impact